Top 9 Writing Mistakes That Can Raise a Red Flag With Peer ReviewersNeeraja Sankaran, Ph.D. | 2017-03-13

-7. Submission to an inappropriate journal
+7. Submission to an inappropriate journal or publisher

 Sometimes a paper and journal are simply not right for one another.
 Before you submit a manuscript to a journal, be sure to go over its aims and scope (usually spelled out on the journal’s website) and determine if its a good match.
 For more info, you are encouraged to read the article: Choosing the Best Journal for Your Paper: Top 5 Recommendations.

 8. A lack of clarity of expression

 This is a simple rule, but one worth reiterating: Do not attempt to hide confused thinking or insufficient information with long words and sentences.
 Also avoid excessive jargon.
 Noise distracts but does not deceive.

 Paradoxical as this warning may seem in light of my earlier litany of problems regarding inadequate citation, it is nevertheless true that too many quotes can be detrimental in a paper.
 The reason is that whereas a list of sources shows off your erudition and thoroughness as a reader and researcher, excessive quoting makes it seem like you do not have anything to say for yourself and therefore have to rely on someone else.